 Full grown women, with lives and careers and families and friends, who do not want to be pregnant, will find another way to see that the pregnancy ends.
 It was this – the deaths or injuries of women whose bodily autonomy was taken away from them – that spurred Roe v.
 Wade in the first place.
 Have we learned nothing from history?

-Abortions bans are going backwards.
+Abortion bans are going backwards.
 They are going back to a time where there was more death, not less.
 And that’s why the supreme court stepped in.

 Is the death and injury of these desperate women acceptable as long as we’re banning abortion?

 “She should just keep her legs closed!”
 Shut the fuck up.
 There are currently more than 200,000 untested rape kits sitting in storage all over the United States.
 Men should just keep it in their pants, how about that?
 Vasectomies should be mandatory until a long-term relationship is established.
 They are reversible, you know.
 Oh what’s that?
 You can’t force someone to do something with their body that they don’t want to do?
 Go figure.
-It’s always the women’s problem to deal with, right?
+It’s always the woman’s problem to deal with, right?